google/truth/faq.md

 ## How do I use Truth with the new Java 8 types? {#java8}

-First, make sure you're depending on `//third_party/java/truth:truth8`
+First, make sure you're depending on `com.google.truth.extensions:truth-java8-extension:<your truth version>`

 Next, you will need to add *both* of the following static imports to your class: